fogus/spiel/pyramidenspiel/montauk/README.markdown

 The Deal
 --------

 The game is played over the course of 12 rounds.
 At the start of each round six cards are dealt to each player.
-The player with the fewest points overall goes first, otherwise the player with the longest hair does.
+The player with the fewest points overall goes first in each round, in the result of a tie, the player who went in the previous round starts.

-<<<<<<< HEAD

 Final scoring
 =======